sohamtiwari3120/git-github2/README.md

 # git-github
-THis is for tutorial purpose.
+THis is for tutorial purpose only.